opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 ## 5. Configure root chatbot in OpenSearch Dashboard

-Read this [document](https://opensearch.org/docs/latest/ml-commons-plugin/opensearch-assistant/) for more details.
+For more information, see [OpenSearch Assistant documentation](https://opensearch.org/docs/latest/ml-commons-plugin/opensearch-assistant/).

-OpenSearch 2.12 released experimental Chabot UI on OpenSearch Dashboard.
-To use it, you need to configure a root Chatbot agent first.
+OpenSearch 2.12 released an experimental chabot UI for OpenSearch Dashboards.
+To use it, first you need to configure a root chatbot agent.

-A root chatbot agent consists of
+A root chatbot agent consists of the following parts:
-- `conversational` agent: You can use any `conversational` agent in `AgentTool` created in previous steps.
+- `conversational` agent: Within the `AgentTool`, you can use any `conversational` agent created in the previous steps.
-- `MLModelTool`: This is for suggesting new questions based on your current question and model response.
+- `MLModelTool`: This tool is used for suggesting new questions based on your current question and the model response.

 ```
 POST /_plugins/_ml/agents/_register